Video Storytelling for the Web Fall 2019Craig Newmark Graduate School of Journalism at CUNY, JOUR73251

 Exercise 1; due week 2

-Document a location using visuals and ambient sound creatively and edit it in at least ten shots.
+Document a location using visuals and ambient sound creatively and edit it in a minimum of ten shots.
 This should be a place that will be seen in ASSIGNMENT 1.
 You can use music, but you don’t have to.
 Consider this a one-minute “visual poem.”

 Important elements: shots that tell a story, sequencing, good clean composition, focus, exposure, proper white balance, use of ambient audio.
 Edit for pacing and rhythm.